 QUICK SUMMARY:

 Running a regular SEO site checkup is an integral part of any SEO campaign.
-They allow you to track your SEO progress and make sure that your client's website is performing in search engine rankings as well as it should be.
+They allow you to track SEO progress and make sure that your client’s website is performing in search engine rankings as well as it should be.
+Compliance with search engine guidelines is an important factor for the success of a website.
 In this article, we will discuss the importance of using SEO site checkers and how to run them correctly.

 After pouring heart and soul into building a magnificent website, brimming with engaging web page content, it’s beyond frustrating to see it languish on page 42 of Google’s search engine results pages (SERPs).
 It’s akin to creating a masterpiece only to have it hidden away in a seldom-visited corner of a vast gallery.